ansys/ansys-templates/README.rst

 - ``ansys-templates list``: lists all available templates.
 - ``ansys-templates new <template name>``: creates a new project from template.

 Available templates
 -------------------
 Available templates in ``ansys-templates`` are:

 - ``doc-project``: Create a documentation project using Sphinx.
-- ``osl-solution``: Create an optiSLang Solution based on the Solution Application Framework.
 - ``pybasic``: Create a basic Python Package.
 - ``pyansys``: Create a PyAnsys Python Package project.
 - ``pyansys-advanced``: Create an advanced PyAnsys Python Package project.